yvngxenvy/ImGui-DX11-Detours-Hook/README.md

 > *For anyone wondering, this is the same hook I use in Logical (Rocket League Mod)*

-> *A lot of the code in this project was taken from [ImGui-DirectX-11-Kiero-Hook](https://github.com/rdbo/ImGui-DirectX-11-Kiero-Hook/blob/master/ImGui%20DirectX%2011%20Kiero%20Hook/main.cpp).*
+> *A lot of the code in this project was taken from [ImGui-DirectX-11-Kiero-Hook](https://github.com/rdbo/ImGui-DirectX-11-Kiero-Hook/blob/master/ImGui%20DirectX%2011%20Kiero%20Hook/main.cpp) and [kiero](https://github.com/Rebzzel/kiero).*